panhypersebastos/winter_predictor/README.md

 * input.csv: _contains the list of countries where the analysis is to be conducted_

 ## (5) To do list:
-* Latest stand: Start local MongoDB instance, run script/01_ghcn...
+* Latest stand: era5T.py, HERE!!!
 * Adapt, improve and update the data feeds for ERA-5 (instead of ERA-interim) and GHCN.
 * Seek for an alternative re-analysis dataset with an shorter prodcution latency as ERA-5
 * Go beyond linear regressions and involve more advanced machine learning method for prediction.